terishonda/terishonda.cf/README.md

 if (d == 1 && h>=10 && h<16)
 {
-	status = "Busy. ⚠️ Do not disturb.";
+	status = "Busy. ⚠️ Do not disturb. ⛔";
 }

 if (d == 2 && h>=4 && h<18)
 {
-	status = "Busy. ⚠️ Do not disturb.";
+	status = "Busy. ⚠️ Do not disturb. ⛔";
 }

 if (d == 3 && h>=8 && h<12)
 {
-	status = "Busy. ⚠️ Do not disturb.";
+	status = "Busy. ⚠️ Do not disturb. ⛔";
 }

 if (d == 4 && h>=4 && h<10)
 {
-	status = "Busy. ⚠️ Do not disturb.";
+	status = "Busy. ⚠️ Do not disturb. ⛔";
 }

 if (d == 5 && h < 7)